Grade 8 Overview

 - Pythagoras theorem

-Physical Education 8
+Physical and Health Education 8 (PE 8 Online)

 An appreciation for physical activity will better allow students to understand the connection between the body and mind.
 Physical education can enhance our connection to one another through sports and other shared activities.